 Do you have representatives in resort?

-We simply allow you to enjoy your holiday in peace.
+We allow you to enjoy your holiday in peace.
 However, if you find you do need some help, we have Representatives in resort who are only a phone call away and who also benefit from additional support from us here in the UK.

-If you have booked transfers with us, you will be met at the airport and transferred privately by taxi to your hotel (for clients choosing the cheaper option using a ferry to reach the islands, your Representative will arrange your ticket, escort you onto the ferry which is, obviously, a public service.)
+If you have booked transfers with us, you will be met at the airport and transferred privately by taxi to your hotel (for clients using a ferry to reach the islands, your Representative will arrange your ticket, escort you onto the ferry which is, obviously, a public service.)
 At the other end, another Representative will meet you for onward private transfer to your chosen property.